Our PCC

 Background History

 The formation of a Parochial Church Council (PCC) is a relatively new affair in the history of the Church of England.
-Until the beginning of the 20th Century, the administration and finances of a parish came under the legal responsibility of the incumbent (vicar) and the churchwardens.
-The only say that members of the congregation and parish had in running their church was to elect the churchwardens.
-However, since 1919 PCC’s have been given legal status and have had their composition, function and rights and responsibilities defined in several Acts of Parliament
+Until the beginning of the 20th Century, the administration and finances of a parish came under the legal responsibility of the incumbent (vicar) and the Churchwardens.
+The only say that members of the congregation and parish had in running their church was to elect the Churchwardens.
+However, since 1919, PCC’s have been given legal status and have had their composition, function and rights and responsibilities defined in several Acts of Parliament.

 What is the task of the PCC?

-The PCC will have on it one or more members of the deanery synod, who have an important role in linking the parish into the wider structures of the church.
+The PCC will have on it one or more members of the Deanery Synod, who have an important role in linking the parish into the wider structures of the church.

 Committees of the PCC